Multistage Stochastic Programming for Rare Event Risk Mitigation in Power Systems Management: Experimental setup and results

 The evaluation is carried out on the wind power supply generated for $5$ stages (hours) following a mixture model, as described below.
 Note that we distinguish the realized wind power $Y_h$ from the wind power $W_h$ generated as branches of the scenario tree.
 The value of $Y_h$ will be compared with $W_h$ at each stage in order to find the closest scenario to the realized wind power series.

 The realized $Y_h$ wind power series is obtained using the following mixture model:

 where $Y_0 = 10$ GW (the same initial value for the scenario wind power, $W_0$), $J_h$ is a Bernoulli process with constant probability $q \in [0, 1]$ of $J_h = 1$, drawn independently at each stage $h$, and $R_h$ is a ``rare'' realization of the $Z_h$ process drawn following the procedure described in item~\ref{itm:ours_step_data} of Section~\ref{sec:scenario_generation}.
+Two example realizations of $\Delta Y_h$ and $Y_h$ are shown in Figure~\ref{fig:sets_and_realizations}, which highlight the effect on wind power $Y_h$ (right plot) of observing a (rare) negative jump in wind power change $\Delta Y_h$ (left plot), compared to not observing any jump.

 The solution's \textit{robustness} is evaluated via demand satisfaction of the solutions across the ``rare'' realizations among the $100$ realizations generated using three different Bernoulli probabilities above, $q = 0\%, 5\%, 10\%$.
 The solution's \textit{cost} is evaluated by computing the empirical average cost across all solutions in each case.
 A realization is considered ``rare'' if $J_h = 1$ for at least one stage $h$, hence the case $q = 0\%$ works as a baseline having no ``rare'' realizations.